chadwhitacre/openpath/2024/fork/index.md

 source code release to [create the Open Source brand](https://opensource.org/history).

-What is the fault line?
+What is the seam?
 What is the key?

-## The Fault Line Is Governance
+## The Seam Is Governance

 Dirk Riehle, professor of Open Source software at University of Erlangen, published an article in 2009 entitled, "[The Single-Vendor Commercial Open